-Exemption 8 protects matters "contained in or related to examination, operating, or condition reports prepared by, on behalf of, or for the use of an agency responsible for the regulation or supervision of financial institutions."322 The Senate report underlying the original law explains that, by limiting the availability of the covered financial reports to the agencies tasked with overseeing financial institutions, the exemption was intended to protect such institutions' security.
-Courts have also opined that Exemption 8 was intended "to safeguard the relationship between the banks and their supervising agencies."324
+Exemption 8 protects matters "contained in or related to examination, operating, or condition reports prepared by, on behalf of, or for the use of an agency responsible for the regulation or supervision of financial institutions."
+The Senate report accompanying the original law explains that, by limiting the availability of the covered financial reports to the agencies tasked with overseeing financial institutions, the exemption was intended to protect such institutions' security.
+Courts have interpreted Exemption 8 broadly.
+Courts have also opined that Exemption 8 was intended to safeguard the relationship between the banks and their supervising agencies."